rackerlabs/docs-developer-blog/_posts/2018-06-07-lacp-bonding-and-linux-configuration.md

         ~]#systemctl restart NetworkManager

-5. Check the status of the bond and slave interfaces to verify that the bond1 interface is running by using the following commands:.
+5. Check the status of the bond and slave interfaces to verify that the bond1 interface is running by using the following commands:

         ~]#nmcli con
         NAME        UUID                                  TYPE            DEVICE